Yuen-Ling-Wong/Reddit-LGBTQ-Community-Sentiment-Analysis/README.md

 # Reddit LGBTQIA+ Community Sentiment Analysis

-This project aims at exploring sentiments of LGBTQIA+ Community in Reddit social media platform.
+This project aims at exploring sentiments  and areas of concerns of LGBTQIA+ Community in Reddit social media platform.

 Data Source: [Reddit - Social Medial Platform](https://www.reddit.com/) from the platform official API.